-The educational programmes provided by the setting enable children to make progress consistent with their developmental age bands.
-Outdoor play is popular among the children as they learn to take manageable risks and enjoy physical challenges.
-For example, they have fun climbing and balancing on rope swings they make, taking turns patiently with each other.
-Children routinely get fresh air and physical exercise, for example, as they play games such as three-legged races outdoors on the grass area.
+The educational programmes provided by the setting enable children to make good progress consistent with their developmental age bands.
+Children routinely get fresh air and physical exercise, for example, as they access the school yard and grounds and have use of the school hall.
 The staff act as positive role models, valuing each child as a unique individual.
 They are supportive and attentive to children's differing needs.
-For example, by offering reassurance when a young child attempts to balance and climb outside, taking small risks for the first time.
-Staff sit chatting with children while they play with dough, encouraging a child's developing vocabulary and communication skills.
-Children use the available resources well, selecting dressing-up clothes from a suitcase as soon as they arrive from school and engaging in role play together.
-Technology resources are available to help them develop hand-eye coordination skills as they play computer games.
-However, despite there being a wide range of toys and equipment available, children do not always freely make different choices about what they play with.
-This is because staff sometimes put out too few resources.
-They also do not always encourage children to go and select more resources from where they are stored to give them more variety.
-This is also evident in the outdoor environment where children have access to a limited range of mainly physical equipment.
-This means those children who learn better outside, are not always able to extend their own learning in other areas.
-The lack of resources set out ultimately has an impact on how children make choices in their play to support their own learning and development.
+For example, by offering reassurance when a young child attempts to mix the Halloween soup and move it to a lower level to allow them to reach.
+Staff sit chatting with children while they play with bricks, encouraging their developing vocabulary and communication skills.
+Children use the available resources well, selecting building bricks from the drawers as soon as they arrive from school and using reference books to supplement ideas for building.

+Technology resources are available to help children develop skills as they play computer games.
+There is a wide range of toys and equipment available, and children freely make different choices about what they play with.
+Staff encourage children to go and select more resources from where they are stored to give them more variety.
+This is also evident in the outdoor environment where children have access to a wide range of physical equipment.
+This means those children who learn better outside, are able to extend their own learning in other areas.

-The quality of teaching overall is satisfactory.
-Staff provide children with a suitable range of activities across most areas of learning and complement the care and education they receive at school.
-Each child has their own learning record, where staff record observations and details of their key child's interests and developmental needs.
-They work collaboratively with parents and schools the children attend by sharing information about their learning and developmental needs.
+The quality of teaching overall is good.
+Staff provide children with a good range of activities across all areas of learning and complement the care and education they receive at school.
+Each child has their own learning record, where staff record observations and details of children's interests and developmental needs.
+A key worker system is not yet established although the group are currently allocating and implementing a system.
+At present the manager is taking responsibility for all early years age children.
+Staff work collaboratively with parents and schools the children attend by sharing information about their learning and developmental needs.
 This partnership working provides the children with continuity of care and contributes to their developing achievements and transitions in school.

-Parents comment positively about the setting and how happy their children are in the setting.
+Parents comment extremely positively about the setting and how happy their children are in the setting and how confident parents are with the provision.
 Parents are able to share informal feedback with staff about how their child has been and what they have been doing while at the setting.
 Children also contribute their own views and ideas by discussing 'all about me' information with staff.
 This helps them to plan experiences based upon their current interests and developmental needs.